tokio-rs/mio/doc/getting-started.md

 The event loop will also pass a reference to itself allowing us to register additional sockets.

-The last argument, [`events:
+The last argument, the [`events:
 EventSet`](http://rustdoc.s3-website-us-east-1.amazonaws.com/mio/master/mio/struct.EventSet.html)
-sometimes provides a hint as to what will happen when the read is performed.
-For example, if the socket experienced an error, a read on the socket will fail.
-In this case, the `EventSet` argument will be set to `EventSet::error()`.
-However, this is not a guarantee.
-Even if `EventSet` is set to `EventSet::readable()`, the read may fail.
+argument, may provide a hint with regard to what will happen when an attempt to read from the socket is performed.
+For example, if the socket experienced an error, a read from the socket will fail.
+The `EventSet` argument will be set to `EventSet::error()`.
+But it's important to understand the `events` argument provides no guarantees.
+Even if `events` is set to `EventSet::readable()`, a read from the socket may fail.

 Now let's look at the body: